GannettDigital/simulato/docs/pages/documentation/configuration-file.md

   * Using this option will initiate a replanning step to ensure tests conform to this
   * The replanning step will most likely greatly reduce the number of generated tests
   * Example: `plannerTestLength: 75`

+### replanningSeed
+  * Seed provided to the replanning algorithm's random number generator
+  * Using seeded random numbers allows for consisten plans between generation runs
+  * If replanning is not enabled with `plannerTestLength`, this value has no effect
+  * Example: `replanningSeed: 867.5309`

 ### debug
   * Adds node debugging flag to spawned child processes